prabhumanguluru/prabhumanguluru/README.md

 - 👋 Hi, I’m @prabhumanguluru
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in Python Programming and SQL
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing intern at IIIT-BANGALORE
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 reach me on linkedin @Santhosh Prabhu

 <!---
 prabhumanguluru/prabhumanguluru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.